The Russia Investigations: 6 Key Insights From The Cyberspy Indictment

 "A person who was in regular contact with senior members of the presidential campaign of Donald J. Trump" communicated with the GRU officers posing as Guccifer 2.0, the indictment says.
 So did a "candidate for the U.S. Congress."
 So did journalists.

-And the indictment suggests that on July 27, 2016, when Trump said "Russia, if you're listening," it should find Clinton's deleted emails, the Russians were listening.
+And the indictment suggests that on July 27, 2016, when Trump said, "Russia, if you're listening," it should find Clinton's deleted emails, the Russians were listening.

-On that day, according to the court papers, the GRU officers "attempted after hours to spearphish for the first time email accounts at a domain hosted by a third-party provider and used by Clinton's personal office."
+On that day, according to the court papers, the GRU officers "attempted after hours to spear-phish for the first time email accounts at a domain hosted by a third-party provider and used by Clinton's personal office."
 They also pinged 76 emails associated with the Clinton campaign.

 The all-seeing eye

-The special counsel's office has again given the public another glimpse of the godlike vision the U.S. intelligence community can exercise over the world's Internet traffic.
+The special counsel's office has again given the public a glimpse of the godlike vision the U.S. intelligence community can exercise over the world's Internet traffic.

-It describes how, in April of 2016, the GRU officers named in the indictment "began to plan" how they'd release the materials they were stealing from Democrats — suggesting how closely the National Security Agency has been able to watch, or reconstruct, emails or other intercepted communications in which these cyberspies talked about things they hadn't even done yet.
+It describes how, in April 2016, the GRU officers named in the indictment "began to plan" how they would release the materials they were stealing from Democrats — suggesting how closely the National Security Agency has been able to watch, or reconstruct, emails or other intercepted communications in which these cyberspies talked about things they hadn't even done yet.

-The indictment describes how, in August of 2016, one of the Russian cyberspies saw an FBI alert about the hacking of the state elections database and "deleted his search history."
-Not only do the Americans know who was involved, by name, they know about browser files he deleted from his own workstation in Moscow.
+The indictment describes how, in August 2016, one of the Russian cyberspies saw an FBI alert about the hacking of the state elections database and "deleted his search history."
+Not only do the Americans know who was involved, by name, but they also know about browser files he deleted from his own workstation in Moscow.

 The demonstration of this kind of eye-watering granularity makes it fascinating to imagine the kind of information the U.S. intelligence community asked Mueller to conceal from this indictment to protect its capabilities.